logsem/clutch/README.md

 # Approxis

-This repository contains the formal development of Approxis logic.
+This repository contains the formal development of the Approxis logic.

 Approxis built using the [Iris](https://iris-project.org) program logic framework and mechanized in the [Coq proof assistant](https://coq.inria.fr/).